TRACKING THE PROMISES:

 We made at least a beginning then.
 If, on that foundation, we do not build something more permanent and stronger, we will once again have ignored realities, rejected opportunities, and betrayed our trust.
 Will we never learn?

 This webpage is updated on a monthly basis, around mid-month, after UN statistics for the previous month-end are released.
-A copy of this page can be found at peacekeepingcanada.com.
-An op-ed on this subject, summarizing the above, was published in the Toronto Star on 22 August 2019 and in the Globe & Mail on 15 September 2023.
+Periodic op-eds on this subject, were published (e.g., Toronto Star on 22 August 2019, the Globe & Mail on 15 September 2023 and 8 October 2024.).

 REFERENCES^